-Understanding that the majority of our subscribers are viewing our newsletter in Gmail and on iPhones would suggest we should optimize our subject line length to between 41 characters (portrait view on an iPhone) to 70 characters for Gmail.
+Since most people are viewing emails on iPhones and Gmail, optimize your subject line length to between 41 characters (portrait view on an iPhone) to 70 characters for Gmail.
 (You don’t want a broken experience because your subject line is too long.)

 2. Past email subject line performance

-It’s also a good idea to look at which subject lines have garnered high open rates in the emails you have sent in the past.
+It’s also a good idea to look at which subject lines have garnered high open rates in your past emails.

 How many characters are optimal?

-According to data from Return Path, 65 characters seems to be a sweet spot for email subject lines, which is about 15 characters more than the average subject line.
-When subject lines are 61-70 characters long, they tend to get read.
-However, most email subject lines are between 41 and 50 characters.
+According to data from Marketo, 41 characters–or 7 words–seems to be a sweet spot for email subject line length in 2019, which is about 10 characters less than the average subject line.

-Here are a few email subject lines paired with their character length to give you an idea of what 65 characters looks like:
+Here are a few email subject lines paired with their character length to give you an idea of what a 41 character-subject line looks like:

 |Work Can Wait – These Sales are THAT Good||41|